 - The majority of the AHSC team attended the Housing California conference in early March.
-Staff attended sessions on homelessness policy, affordable housing development and finance, and housing as a climate strategy. - SGC published NOFA supplemental materials for AHSC applicants throughout March.
-These include, but are not limited to, the anti-displacement assessment, narrative prompts and rubric, and climate matrix. - HCD is hosting three NOFA workshops in mid-April, two in person and one virtual.
-The first in-person workshop will take place on April 15 at 10 a.m. in Los Angeles at the Weingart Towers.
-The second in-person workshop will take place on April 17 at 10 a.m. in Sacramento at the HCD headquarters.
-The virtual workshop will be held on April 23 at 10 a.m. - On April 11, the groundbreaking for a Round 7 AHSC project, Dakota Affordable Housing Development, marked the end of the former Smugglers Restaurant and the start of
+Staff attended sessions on homelessness policy, affordable housing development and finance, and housing as a climate strategy. - On March 13, SGC leadership and staff attended the groundbreaking for Rosa's Place, an awarded project from Round 7 to expand housing at the Downtown Women's Center in Los Angeles.
+Rosa's Place will serve victims of domestic and gender violence, establishing 97 affordable homes.
+SGC Executive Director Erin Curtis spoke at the event along with representatives from the California Business, Consumer Services and Housing Agency (BCSH), the County of Los Angeles, and LA Council District 14. - On March 25, California Department of Housing & Community Development (HCD) released the program's Notice of Funding Availability (NOFA).
+The NOFA release kicks off the application period.
+The Round 9 application workbook was released in conjunction with the NOFA on March 25.
+Applicants will have until May 28 to make their submissions for this round of the program. - SGC published NOFA supplemental materials for AHSC applicants throughout March.
+These include, but are not limited to, the anti-displacement assessment, narrative prompts and rubric, and climate matrix. - HCD hosted three NOFA workshops in mid-April, two in person and one virtual.
+The first in-person workshop took place on April 15 in Los Angeles at the Weingart Towers.
+The second in-person workshop was held April 17 in Sacramento at the HCD headquarters.
+A virtual workshop was held on April 23. - On April 11, the groundbreaking for a Round 7 AHSC project, Dakota Affordable Housing Development, marked the end of the former Smugglers Restaurant and the start of